 Membership Liaison

-Elected to the Board of Directors in 2022, Elyssa is one of our newest Board members.
+Elected to the Board of Directors in 2022, Elyssa is currently serving her second term.
 Originally from Las Vegas, Nevada, she recently relocated to Western Maryland with her husband and four children.
-Having owned and operated a small business making and selling specialty CBD products in Nevada, El
+Having owned and operated a small business making and selling specialty CBD products in Nevada, Elyssa brings a valuable

 Membership Liaison

-Elected to the Board of Directors in 2022, Elyssa is one of our newest Board members.
+Elected to the Board of Directors in 2022, Elyssa is currently serving her second term.
 Originally from Las Vegas, Nevada, she recently relocated to Western Maryland with her husband and four children.
-Having owned and operated a small business making and selling specialty CBD products in Nevada, Elyssa brings a new perspective to the WHFC BOD and sits on our Communications and Outreach Committee.
+Having owned and operated a small business making and selling specialty CBD products in Nevada, Elyssa brings a valuable perspective to the WHFC BOD.
 Settling into small-town life as a vegan, Elyssa relies on WHFC for her every-day shopping needs and is invested in the success of the Co-op and our mission to provide quality plant-based options, humanely raised meats, and ethically sourced products to Allegany County.
 Elyssa and her family live in Cumberland and are enjoying their new-found life in Western Maryland and the natural beauty which surrounds us.

 Please reach out to us if you cannot find the answer to your question!